Diagnostic Radiology Residency Rotations & Schedule

 Staff will continually assess interest, skill and knowledge and will allow increasing participation as experience is gained.
 In addition to involvement in interventional procedures, residents are expected to be involved in other aspects of patient care including pre-procedural consents and post-procedural orders and follow-ups.

-The MSK rotation is divided into afternoon and morning sessions.
+The MRI rotation is divided into afternoon and morning sessions.
 The morning will be dedicated to the interpretation of musculoskeletal MRI cases.
-The afternoon will be in fluoroscopy, covering all fluoroscopic examinations, most of which are fluoro-guided arthrograms.

 The morning generally begins at 8:00 AM and residents are expected to attend all noon conferences.
 The afternoon begins immediately after noon conference ends, and will finish at the discretion of the staff radiologist, generally at 5:00 PM.
 Residents are required to attend morning weekly interdisciplinary conferences unless they are excused.